Trans-Alaska Pipeline System: Origins

 In 1967, Atlantic Richfield (ARCO) began detailed survey work in the Prudhoe Bay area.
 By January 1968, reports began circulating that natural gas had been discovered by a discovery well.
 On March 12, 1968, an Atlantic Richfield drilling crew hit paydirt.
 A discovery well began flowing at the rate of 1152 oilbbl of oil per day.
 On June 25, ARCO announced that a second discovery well likewise was producing oil at a similar rate.
 Together, the two wells confirmed the existence of the Prudhoe Bay Oil Field.
 The new field contained more than 25 Goilbbl of oil, making it the largest in North America and the 18th largest in the world.

 The problem soon became how to develop the oil field and ship product to U.S. markets.
 Pipeline systems represent a high initial cost but lower operating costs, but no pipeline of the necessary length had yet been constructed.
 Several other solutions were offered.
 Boeing proposed a series of gigantic 12-engine tanker aircraft to transport oil from the field, the Boeing RC-1.
 General Dynamics proposed a line of tanker submarines for travel beneath the Arctic ice cap, and another group proposed extending the Alaska Railroad to Prudhoe Bay.
-Ice breaking oil tankers were proposed to transport the oil directly from Prudhoe Bay, but the feasibility was questioned.

 To test this, in 1969 Humble Oil and Refining Company sent a specially fitted oil tanker, the SS Manhattan, to test the feasibility of transporting oil via ice-breaking tankers to market.
 The Manhattan was fitted with an ice-breaking bow, powerful engines, and hardened propellers before successfully traveling the Northwest Passage from the Atlantic Ocean to the Beaufort Sea.
 During the voyage, the ship suffered damage to several of its cargo holds, which flooded with seawater.
 Wind-blown ice forced the Manhattan to change its intended route from the M'Clure Strait to the smaller Prince of Wales Strait.
 It was escorted back through the Northwest Passage by a Canadian Coast Guard icebreaker, the CCGS John A. Macdonald.
 Although the Manhattan transited the Northwest Passage again in the summer of 1970, the concept was considered too risky.
-A pipeline was thus the only viable system for transporting the oil to the nearest port free of pack ice, almost 800 miles (1,300 km) away at Valdez.